Call centre agents working from home in Australia is on the rise

 Technology issues have been ongoing hurdles to overcome for both MYOB and Medibank.

-Although most platforms are now flexible enough to deliver capability, any system or internet slowness impacts WFH staff more greatly – there’s no expertise to fix these problems at home and it often leads to staff having to deal with support teams remotely which isn’t ideal.
+Although most platforms are now flexible enough to deliver capability (search contact centre technology suppliers with remote agent technology), any system or internet slowness impacts WFH staff more greatly – there’s no expertise to fix these problems at home and it often leads to staff having to deal with support teams remotely which isn’t ideal.